Perpetual Dawn

-"Perpetual Dawn" is a song by English electronic music group the Orb from The Orb's Adventures Beyond the Ultraworld.
+"Perpetual Dawn" is a song by English electronic music group the Orb, from their debut album, The Orb's Adventures Beyond the Ultraworld (1991).
 It was originally released in 1991 and re-released in 1994 and features vocals by Jeffrey Nelson and Shola.
 The song reached No. 61 on the UK Singles Chart during its original 1991 release and No. 18 during its 1994 reissue.